 For Anna, Nina, Lyudmila and Oleksandra, the ideal future is one where everyone can return home.
 However, if the war keeps them in Dnipro, they have bigger plans for the centre.
 And they hope that through the already established network of volunteer and international organizations and partners like the European Union and IOM, they can continue to turn that dream into reality.

-IOM works throughout Ukraine in partnership with the Government to improve living conditions for displaced people – currently, more than 5 million people remain internally displaced.
+IOM works throughout Ukraine in partnership with the Government to improve living conditions for displaced people – currently, 3.7 million* people remain internally displaced.
 IOM’s support includes repairs of buildings, cash assistance, capacity-building, health care, and more.
-Since the start of the full-scale war in 2022, the Organization has reached more than 3.5 million people with assistance.
+Since the start of the full-scale war in 2022, the Organization has reached more than 5 million* people with assistance.

 This story was written by Raber Aziz and Anastasiia Rudnieva from IOM Ukraine with editing from Olivia Headon.